Download Football Manager 2018 Barcelona Tiki Taka Possession Tactics; Emulating Pep Guardiolas Positional Play

 Pep Confidential; The Inside Story of Pep Guardiola’s First Season at Bayern Munich, Martí Perarnau, 2014

-Another choice is to change the deep lying playmaker support to the roaming playmaker to increase the amount of forward runs or runs penetrating the opposition lines.
+Another choice is to change the deep-lying playmaker support to the roaming playmaker to increase the number of forwarding runs or runs penetrating the opposition lines.

-An asymmetric 2-3-2-3 system can be achieved by changing the right complete wingback from having a support to an attack duty, which is build around more movements on the right side compared to left.
-Most notably is the forward runs from the attacking complete wingback into the space providing passing alternatives for Xavi, Messi and Iniesta to switch the ball to.
+An asymmetric 2-3-2-3 system can be achieved by changing the right complete wingback from having a support to an attack duty, which is built around more movements on the right side compared to left.
+Most notably is the forward runs from the attacking complete wingback into the space providing passing alternatives for Xavi, Messi, and Iniesta to switch the ball to.
 This is allowed as the right inside forward will sit narrower running diagonally into the center as the false nine drops deep.
-The deep lying playmaker (MCR) will provide cover for the CWB forward runs and look to make play unpredictable by swapping between retaining possession and play through balls from zone 14 – normally to the false nine or in to space for the inside forward support to run onto.
+The deep-lying playmaker (MCR) will provide cover for the CWB forward runs and look to make play unpredictable by swapping between retaining possession and play through balls from zone 14 – normally to the false nine or into space for the inside forward support to run onto.

 Note!
 The tactical system aims to leave the center (the penalty box) open in order for the players to run into creating trouble since as many as 5-6 players are rushing at the opposite defensive line depending on the duty of the left wingback.